sdbeng/sdbeng/README.md

 ## Hi there, I'm Serg! 👋

 ** Good morning!
 How is your day going?
-I hope you the best time today.
+I hope you have the best time today.
 May God keep you and your family safe and healthy.

-Happy Thanksgiving to you and your family!
+Happy Holidays to you and your family!

 - Worked on a few Open Source projects to contribute to the community for Hacktober fest 2024 event.
 [![An image of @sdb23's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/sdb23)](https://holopin.io/@sdb23)